Stop! Your Lease Extension in St Mellons Could Be FREE

 A St Mellons lease depreciates with the years remaining on the lease.

-It is conventional wisdom that a residential leasehold with more than one hundred years remaining is worth roughly the same as a freehold.
-Where an additional 90 years added to all but the shortest lease, the property will be worth the same as a freehold for many years ahead.
+It is generally accepted that a residential leasehold with more than one hundred years remaining is worth approximately the same as a freehold.
+Where an further ninety years added to all but the shortest lease, the premises will be equivalent in value to a freehold for many years ahead.

 Lender Requirement